A collection of design tips and miscellaneous how-tos for designing dashboards in Dundas BI.

 As you drag or resize a control, contextual guidelines (dotted lines) appear to help you align the control with other controls.
 When your control snaps into alignment with another control, the line turns red and the boundaries of the relevant control appear.

-If you want to temporarily disable snapping to other controls, hold the ALT key while dragging or resizing your control.
+If you want to temporarily disable snapping to other controls, hold the Alt or Option key while dragging or resizing your control.

 If snap-to-grid is enabled, your control will also be snapped to the grid while dragging or resizing.
 To turn snap-to-grid off, go to the status bar and click Disable snap grid.